leonardosos/3D_Printer_Lab/global_temperature/README.md

 - Collects temperature readings from all sources (room and printers)
 - Maintains a history of temperature data for analysis on a persistent database

-### Fan Control
+### Fan Communication

-- Publishes a command when overheating is detected providing the necessary fan speed
-- Adjusts fan speed based on temperature analysis
+- Publishes a heat level to the fan controller based on temperature analysis
+- It's a overall temperature level that indicates the need for cooling, **not emergency cooling**.
+- The commmunication is periodic, not event-driven.

 ### API Integration